subasraj/flashpost-support/README.md

 * Easily setup your Environment variables from the response.
 * <b>Scriptless Testing:</b> Test API response easily with GUI based interface and without any scripts.
 * <b>Local Storage:</b> All collections and request data are stored locally on your device.
 You can also customize the location from Flashpost extension settings.
 The default path is $HOME/Documents/ folder.
+* <b>Save to workspace:</b> If you like to save requests data in your current workspace, you have options to do from Flashpost extension settings.

 ## 💡 How to use ?